smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 where ENTROPY-NEEDED-SIZE is an Encoded-Unsigned-Int<max=2> field specifying amount of needed entropy in bytes.

 Pairing-Ready-Pseudo-Response is not really a response, but a request from Device side which initiates pairing sequence.
-It is sent as a payload for a SIOT-CCP-OTA-PAIRING-RESPONSE message (which in turn initiates a new "packet chain"), with 2 "additional bits" being 0x0.
+It is sent as a payload for a CCP-OTA-PAIRING-RESPONSE message (which in turn initiates a new "packet chain"), with 2 "additional bits" being 0x0.
 If ENTROPY-NEEDED-SIZE is not zero, it indicates that Phase 1 of 'Entropy Gathering Procedure' (see below) is necessary before issuing a Pairing-Pre-Request from Client side.

 If Client is not in "awaiting pairing" mode, it MUST respond with Pairing-Error-Request with ERROR-CODE = ERROR_NOT_AWAITING_PAIRING.